southatsouth/GLAD/README.md

 ![](https://github.com/JoinWei-PKU/GLAD/blob/master/framework.png)

 ### Step.1 Pose Estimation
-The first stage is to estimate the human keypoint.
+The first stage is to estimate the human keypoints.
 We used the deepercut model provided in [DeeperCut](https://github.com/eldar/deepcut).
-Especially, we utilize the single person pose estimation model.
+Especially, we utilize the single person pose estimation model provided by the authors.

-Afer pose estimation, please cut the three parts according to our paper.
+Afer pose estimation, please detect the three parts according to our paper.
 Example image is as followes:
 ![](https://github.com/JoinWei-PKU/GLAD/blob/master/datasets/example2.jpg)

 You can utilize any pose estimation methods to replace DeeperCut.